Fundación Ludwig de Cuba

 Secrets Under the Skin premiered at Fundación Ludwig in Havana, Cuba, December 22, 2010.

 Hilda Victoria Zulueta, one of the most revered elders in Perico, was determined that our research team should learn as much as possible about the history of Perico and its Arará religious roots.
-She guided us to other key elders and locations in and around Perico that remain deeply embedded in the social and collective memory of Perico; sites that connect contemporary Perico to ancestors that "arrived directly here from Africa."
-"Don't be like those who have been here, gathered much information and didn't do it anything," she said.
+She guided us to other key elders, and to locations in and around Perico that remain deeply embedded in the social and collective memory of Perico; sites that connect contemporary Perico to ancestors that "arrived directly here from Africa."
+"Don't be like those who have been here, gathered much information, and didn't do anything with it," she urged.

-Thank you in particular to Helmo Hernández, President and Wilfredo Benítez, Deputy Director of Fundación Ludwig for trusting in and presenting this project as a premiere in Cuba.
+Thank you in particular to Helmo Hernández, President, and to Wilfredo Benítez, Deputy Director of Fundación Ludwig for trusting in and presenting this project as a premiere in Cuba.
 It was critical to this research team that this material was presented first in Cuba.

 Fundación Ludwig Opening Reception

 Prieto in front of his portrait, image by Susan Matthews